-In her current role at IML Nicola supports all aspects of teaching and learning at UTS, in face to face, blended or online learning environments.
-Working particularly within the Faculty of Law, she provides learning and teaching support to the faculty team, teaching teams and individual academics, and advises academics engaged in the Graduate Certificate in Higher Education Teaching and Learning.
-Nicola is a part of the Institute for Interactive Media and Learning's ePortfolio team and a key contact for the peer review of learning and teaching team since 2008.
+Nicola supports all aspects of teaching and learning in face to face, blended or online learning environments.
+Working particularly with the Faculty of Law, providing learning and teaching support to the faculty team, subject teams and individual academics, and advising academics engaged in the Graduate Certificate in Higher Education Teaching and Learning.
+She has been part of the Institute for Interactive Media and Learning's ePortfolio team and the peer review of learning and teaching team since 2008.
 Nicola has a strong commitment to supporting casual academics at UTS.
 She has coordinated a UTS wide professional development program for casual academics since 2009.

 Nicola's research interests focus on student experiences of information and learning, including the affective dimensions of assessment and program level assessment with ePortfolios.
 She has contributed to learning and teaching research initiatives within IML including the ALTC project (Embedding Peer Review of Learning and Teaching in Online and Blended Learning Environments 2008 – 2010), the UTS ePortfolio project, and was a member of the ALTC Leadership Excellence project team (Building Leadership with Sessional Staff).